 - An address structure was defined. - A new tag for marital status (MSTA) at the time of an event was added to the event structure.
 (This was removed in version 5.4.) - A mechanism for creating user-defined tags was added.
 These were defined in a SCHEMA definition in the header record of 5.3.
 (SCHEMA was removed in version 5.4.) - The Unicode standard (ISO 10646) was introduced as an additional character set.
 (This was reduced to potential character set in version 5.4.
-See Chapter 3, page .) - A << MULTIMEDIA_LINK>> structure was introduced to provide linking and embedding to digitized photo, video, and sound files.
-(This was modified in version 5.4.) - The source structure NAME tag, meaning the name of the source in the <<SOURCE_STRUCTURE>>, was changed back to the TITLe tag and is used to show the title of a book, article, or descriptive title of non-titled sources. - The << SOURCE_STRUCTURE>> was changed.
-Usage of CPLR, XLTR, and INFT tags in source substructures were discontinued. - The FORM {FORMAT} tag was added subordinate to the PLACe and the GEDCom tags in the HEADER record and also subordinate to the PLACe tag in the <<PLACE_STRUCTURE>>.
-The PLAC.FORM line in the header record indicates that all of the locality names are specified in a consistent hierarchy as specified by the value of the FORM.
+See Chapter 3, page 63.) - A <<MULTIMEDIA_LINK>> structure was introduced to provide linking and embedding of digitized photo, video, and sound files.
+(This was modified in version 5.4.
+See MULTIMEDIA_LINK page 33 and MULTIMEDIA_RECORD page 26) - The source structure NAME tag, meaning the name of the source in the <<SOURCE_STRUCTURE>>, was changed back to the TITLe tag and is used to show the title of a book, article, or descriptive title of non-titled sources. - The <<SOURCE_STRUCTURE>> was changed.
+Usage of CPLR, XLTR, and INFT tags in source substructures was discontinued.

+• The FORM {FORMAT} tag was added subordinate to the PLACe and the GEDCom tags in the HEADER record and also subordinate to the PLACe tag in the <<PLACE_STRUCTURE>>.
+The PLAC.FORM line in the header record indicates that all of the locality names are specified in a consistent hierarchal sequence as specified by the value of the FORM.
 For example: 2 FORM City, County, State.
 GEDCOM 5.2 used the TYPE tag, subordinate to the PLAC tag instead of the FORM tag, for this purpose.
 This provision is for products which have overly structured the place value.